 You get a nice car to get you there.

-That lack of thinking will then lead into costly car repairs and most especially more spending on fuel.
+That lack of thinking will lead to costly car repairs and, most especially, more spending on fuel.

 This then leads to a thinner wallet and a need to cut costs.

-Now with such experience, I have found ways to save on fuel, since I couldn’t be more mature at the time of buying our first ride.
+With such experience, I have found ways to save on fuel since I couldn’t be more mature when buying our first ride.

-So if saving and maximizing the gas in your car is something you are looking to do, this list should help you accomplish that.
+So if saving and maximizing the gas in your car is something you want, this list should help you accomplish that.

-Some of them you might already know but I’m sure you will benefit from this list regardless.
+Some of them you might already know, but I’m sure you will benefit from this list.

 Let’s see how you can save more fuel with the crazy amount of money we put into the pumps.